UPDATE: Please note our new address!

 Since 2013, the doctoral students of the faculty have been presenting their doctoral theses in a poster session in the assembly hall of the university.

-The PhD day 2022 will take place on Wednesday, 6 April from 1 pm in the assembly hall of the university.
+The PhD Students' Day 2024 will take place on Wednesday, 8 May 2024 in the assembly hall of the university.

 At the end of the event, the participants decide on the awarding of poster prizes.

 Here are the winners and awarded posters from past events:

 Poster awards 2018

 Poster awards 2017